GhostActive/pymp-my-coding-skills/mastering-python.md

 To achieve *Mastery*, firstly, you must become an expert within certain fields of a specific domain by developing deep understanding.
 At this point, learning is a livelong process repeating the four levels.
 Repeating the previous items with a higher level yields new perspectives and ideas.

 *Mastery* is also characterized by providing simple domain-specific solutions to complex tasks, which maybe show new ways or even will end in new trends.
-The knowledge and skills then mostly extend beyond pure Python and include, for example, working with large code basis, designing or analysis of software architectures and maintaining software.
+The knowledge and skills then mostly extend beyond pure Python and include, for example, working with large code basis, designing or analysis of software architectures or maintaining software.

 ## Further Resources